PaoranCSG/paorancsg.github.io/index.md

 A tower defense game where instead of multiple towers, there is one programmable weapon that you upgrade by adding new parts.

 As Lead Game Programmer, I created all the core systems in the game, the highlight being the programmable weapon with modular components that are either projectiles or modifiers, which create a near infinite amount of unique weapons.
 I also made all of the shaders, and added steam and epic games integration and achievements.
 I made the UI including the different inventories, upgrade slots, radar, I worked on this project from start to finish, starting from the design process to post launch updates.

+The game is published in Steam, the Epic Games Store, and itch.io.

 *Made with Unity*